hashicorp/nomad-pack/docs/detailed-usage.md

 ## Adding new Registries and Packs

-The `registry` command includes several sub-commands for interacting with registires.
+The `registry` command includes several sub-commands for interacting with registries.

 Custom registries can be added using the `registry add` command.
-Currently registries must be deployed to GitHub, but support for other version control systems and arbitrary URLs is coming soon.
+Any `git` based registry supported by [`go-getter`](https://github.com/hashicorp/go-getter) should work.

 For instance, if you wanted to add the entire [Nomad Pack Community Registry](https://github.com/hashicorp/nomad-pack-community-registry), you would run the following command to download the registry.